-LIHEAP Eligibility Requirements
+Learn About LIHEAP Requirements

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Liheap application process.
 You may be wondering whether you meet LIHEAP income guidelines to qualify for energy assistance.
 Formally known as the Low Income Home Energy Assistance Program, LIHEAP assists low-income households with certain energy costs, such as heat and electric bills.
 Meeting HEAP income guidelines is the first step in qualifying for the program.
 Because these guidelines are not clearly defined by the federal government, states have the flexibility to take into account certain assets, exclusions and deductions when determining income eligibility.

 Other eligibility requirements may include meeting citizenship and residency requirements.
 Generally, in order to receive benefits you must provide proof of recent utility bills and a disconnection or eviction notice.
 If you meet categorical eligibility guidelines, you may be exempt from having to provide any proof of eligibility requirements.
 Some states will not even require that you complete the full application process.
 To find out if you meet HEAP guidelines, read the following sections below.

-Meeting Income Guidelines for LIHEAP
+Learn About the Income Requirements for LIHEAP

 Every state must set LIHEAP income guidelines each year according to the Department of Human Health Services Poverty Guidelines and State Median Estimates issued on the Federal Register.
 States must set a maximum income level based on household size and the federal poverty level.
 These income limits must not exceed a certain percentage of the federal poverty level.
 If your household’s income exceeds this percentage, you will not qualify for any amount of energy assistance.
 However, states with a higher median income can set HEAP income guidelines that are higher than this maximum.